WorgingAnnaSOW/Challenge_visualization/README.md

-# Challenge_code
+# Challenge_codes'
 The visualization of bikes' traffic

-# DESCRIPTION OF FILES
+# Description of the files
---Challenge.py is the code of the prediction --animationGIF.ipynb is the code for the pie-chart animation
+--Challenge.py is the code of the prediction-- --animationGIF.ipynb is the code for the pie-chart animation--

 --the visualisation-code--